amandotzip/groovydata/README.md

 # Collect Data

-This is the first step in the data lifecycle where we must identify information to web scrape.
-We gather data from the [Spotify Charts Regional Top 200](https://spotifycharts.com/regional) to first identify which songs had the highest stream counts in the United States, dating back to January 1st 2017, to current day.
+This is the first step in the data science lifecycle where we must identify and gather information.
+We gather data from the [Spotify Charts Regional Top 200](https://spotifycharts.com/regional) to first identify which songs had the highest stream counts in the United States, dating back to January 1st, 2017 through December 1st, 2017.
 Spotify Charts provides tracks with the highest stream count, their top 200 rank, and the artist(s) who created that song.
 Spotify Charts already compiles the data into Excel tables, so it isn't necessary to directly scrape from the website.
 If you wanted to download one yourself, at the top right of the website, select a date you'd like to download in the dropdown, then select further up "Download to CSV."
 The pandas method read_csv() was used to process the Excel files into dataframes.